Verloes-Ackerman Syndrome

 Verloes-Ackerman Syndrome has two main types:

-2. Type 2: Type 2 primarily affects the facial features and may have mild intellectual disability or learning difficulties.
+2. Type 2: Type 2 primarily affects the facial features and may have intellectual disability or learning difficulties.

 Causes of Verloes-Ackerman Syndrome:

 1. Genetic Mutations: Verloes-Ackerman Syndrome is caused by changes or mutations in specific genes.
-These mutations are typically not inherited from parents but occur spontaneously.
+These mutations are typically not from parents but occur spontaneously.

 2. Chromosomal Abnormalities: Sometimes, the syndrome may result from abnormalities in chromosomes.